-The Organization maintains a self-funded medical insurance plan for all full-time employees and their eligible dependents.
+The Organization maintains a self-funded medical insurance plan that is optional for all full-time employees and their eligible dependents.
 The amounts funded by the Organization are based on medical claims processed and submitted for payment on a weekly basis by a third-party plan administrator.
-The Organization purchased a stop-loss liability insurance policy (reinsurance) that reimburses the Organization for individual participant claims incurred in excess of \$100,000 with a maximum limit of liability of \$1,928,602 and \$1,714,923 for the years ended December 31, 2019 and 2018, respectively.
+The Organization purchased a stoploss liability insurance policy (reinsurance) that reimburses the Organization for individual participant claims incurred in excess of \$125,000 with a maximum limit of liability of \$2,078,745 and \$1,928,602 for the years ended December 31, 2020 and 2019, respectively.

+As of December 31, 2020, the Organization's self-funded health insurance plan was funded in the amount of \$665,883 as a result of plan contributions in excess of medical claims incurred but not paid.
+This amount has been reported as a component of Prepaid expenses within the Consolidated Statements of Financial Position.
 As of December 31, 2019, the Organization's self-funded health insurance plan was funded in the amount of \$299,468 as a result of plan contributions in excess of medical claims incurred but not paid.
 This amount has been reported as a component of Prepaid expenses within the Consolidated Statements of Financial Position.
-As of December 31, 2018, the Organization's self-funded health insurance plan was unfunded in the amount of \$63,590 as a result of medical claims incurred but not paid.
-This amount has been reported as a component of Accounts payable within the Consolidated Statements of Financial Position.
-The expense under this plan for the years ended December 31, 2019 and 2018 was \$2,030,318 and \$1,744,227, respectively.
+The expense under this plan for the years ended December 31, 2020 and 2019 was \$1,610,643 and \$2,030,318, respectively.

-NOTE 13 - CONTINGENCIES
+NOTE 13 - MEDICAL MALPRACTICE CLAIMS